'Flash crash' whistleblower may see multi-million dollar pay day

-WASHINGTON/NEW YORK An anonymous tipster who claims to have led the U.S. government to bring charges against alleged "flash crash" trader Navinder Singh Sarao could potentially reap millions of dollars under a federal whistleblower award programme.
+WASHINGTON/NEW YORK, April 22 An anonymous tipster who claims to have led the U.S. government to bring charges against alleged "flash crash" trader Navinder Singh Sarao could potentially reap millions of dollars under a federal whistleblower award program.

 In order to qualify for an award, the tip must prove to be pivotal in the government bringing the case.